 What is Cloud Computing?

-In a computing context, cloud refers to “storing and accessing data and programs over the Internet instead of your computer's hard drive,” according to PC Magazine.
+In a computing context, the cloud refers to “storing and accessing data and programs over the Internet instead of your computer's hard drive,” according to PC Magazine.
 The servers storing the data and running the programs are usually hosted by a cloud service provider.

 What is a Public Cloud?